adrn/gala/docs/dynamics/mockstreams.rst

-The core implementation follows the parametrization used by [fardal15]_ (except where noted below), which outlines a general way to specify the position and velocity distributions of of stars stripped from the progenitor system at the time of stripping.
+The core implementation follows the parametrization used by [fardal15]_ (except where noted below), which outlines a general way to specify the position and velocity distributions of stars stripped from the progenitor system at the time of stripping.
 In cylindrical coordinates :math:`(R,\phi,z)` in the orbital plane of the progenitor system (at position :math:`(R_p,\phi_p,z_p)`) the position of the